potassco/viasp/docs/viasp/pythonapi.rst

 To use viASP in your own python scripts using the clingo API, you can use the following code snippets:

-To start the viASP server, use the following code:
+To start the viASP server:

 .. code-block:: python